-The OGE occupies office space under a lease agreement that is accounted for as an operating lease.
-The lease term begins on February 2, 2014, and expires February 1, 2024.
+The OGE occupies office space under a lease agreement that is accounted for as an intragovernmental lease per SFFAS 54 guidance.
+The lease term begins on February 2, 2024 and expires on October 1, 2031.
 Lease payments are increased annually based on the adjustments for operating cost and real estate tax escalations.
-The total operating lease expense for fiscal years 2023 and 2022 were \$1,351,276 and \$1,319,850 respectively.
-Below is a schedule of future payments for the term of the lease.
+The total operating lease expense for fiscal years 2024 and 2023 were \$441,878 and \$1,351,276, respectively.

+Below is a schedule of future payments for the term of the lease: